You are currently viewing Banksy, and the Art(ists) of Compassion!

 Artists of Compassion

-Banksy is likely vegan (click here to learn more), but there are other “non-faceless” vegan artists who advocate for compassion, and do fantastic work as well, including Dan Piraro, and Melinda Hegedus.
-Interestingly, once I started to do a little research for this post, I came across an excellent article from Plant Based News that profiled even more amazing vegan artists too, such as Ruby Roth, Dana Ellyn, Andrew Tilsley, Vegan Sidekick, Jo-Anne McArthur, and Twyla Francois (their work is shared below too).
+Banksy is likely vegan (click here to learn more), but there are other “non-faceless”, and probable vegan artists who advocate for compassion, and do fantastic work as well, including Carlos Latuff, Dan Piraro, and Melinda Hegedus.
+Interestingly, once I started to do a little research for this post, I came across an excellent article from Plant Based News that profiled other impressive vegan artists too, such as Ruby Roth, Dana Ellyn, Andrew Tilsley, Vegan Sidekick, Jo-Anne McArthur, and Twyla Francois (their work is shared below too).

 Here are additional quotes on Art & Creativity that I just couldn’t leave out.